-If you have found a bug and fixed it yourself you can submit it to the QGIS Sourceforge patch queue where someone will review it and apply it to QGIS.
-Please dont be alarmed if your patch is not applied straight away - developers may be tied up with other committeents.
+If you have found a bug and fixed it yourself you can submit this patch also.
+Again, the lovely trac ticketsystem at http://svn.qgis.org/trac has this type as well.
+Select patch from the type-menu.
+Someone of the developers will review it and apply it to QGIS.

+Please dont be alarmed if your patch is not applied straight away - developers may be tied up with other committments.